 From the child’s perspective, it’s the main subject where children are exposed to an absolute right or wrong.
 There are also pressures to complete Maths problems within a specific timeframe and a feeling that they are competing with other children.

-One of our maths tutors told us a story about a parent to shared a story where her son’s online Maths homework involved timed exercises that stressed him so much he would dive under the table to avoid doing it.
+One of our maths tutors told us a story about a parent who shared a sad experience.
+In her case, her son’s online Maths homework involved timed exercises that stressed him so much he would dive under the table to avoid doing it.
 If he got just one wrong, there would be no gold bar for him, and it would result in half an hour of tears.

 The key point is that it’s very easy for many students to learn to hate Maths from the moment they start school.
 This creates an erosion in their confidence which creeps into other academic subjects too.
 In some extreme cases, we’ve heard of struggles over Maths homework breaking down family relationships and harmony.